chararch/gobatch/README.md

 There are three types of step:
 - *Simple Step* execute business logic in a single Handler.
 - *Chunk Step* process data by chunks.
-The process flow is reading a chunk of data, process it, then write output.
-The process is repeated until no more data to read.
+The process flow is reading a chunk of data, processing it, then writing output.
+The process is repeated until no more data read.
 - *Partition Step* split task into multiple sub steps, then execute sub steps parallelly, and aggregate result of sub steps at last.

 ![](https://raw.githubusercontent.com/chararch/images/main/step.png)

-## Feathers
+## Features

 - Modular construction for batch application
 - Serial and parallel process flow on your need